 Tools and Materials

 Taking apart the device that has been assigned to you for your project would be extremely difficult without a complete toolkit at your disposal.
-Luckily, we provide you with all of the necessary tools for tackling almost any disassembly need.
+Luckily, we provide you with all of the necessary tools for tackling almost any disassembly.

-The delicate cousins of the spudger are the plastic opening tools.
-Beautiful and blue, plastic opening tools are the go-to prying tool when you are especially concerned about scratching or breaking your device.
-Originally made for iPods, which had tight tolerances and easy-to-scratch outer cases, these opening tools will take a beating so that your device doesn't have to.
-Plastic opening tools, like spudgers, are ESD-safe and approved for disconnecting cables and ZIF connectors.
+The delicate cousins of the spudger are the iFixit opening tools.
+Beautiful and blue, iFixit opening tools are the go-to prying tool when you are especially concerned about scratching or breaking your device.
+Originally made for iPods, which had tight tolerances and easy-to-scratch outer cases, these opening tools will take a beating so that your device doesn't have to. iFixit opening tools, like spudgers, are ESD-safe and approved for disconnecting cables and ZIF connectors.

 Precision Tweezers Set

 Some devices, for whatever reason, do not like being taken apart.
 It is a problem that pesters repair aficionados on the regular.
 Luckily, though devices may try to trick us with small, hard-to-reach parts, tweezers work wonders at removing small parts.
 Be careful!
 These are sharp.

 It's always a good idea to ground yourself while working on sensitive electronics to prevent static charge build-up.
 Wear this strap to protect your device from accidental electrostatic discharge (ESD) damage during repairs.

 This is a light-duty suction cup for removing phone and tablet glass panels.

 Any fixer knows that moment when you're stuck needing that one tool for the job; be prepared for the moment before it hits with this sturdy metal spudger.
 This spudger is great for when iFixit opening tools and the standard spudger just aren't enough.
 However, this spudger is not ESD-safe, so only use it as a last resort.